tatevmane/DS5100FinalProject/README.md

 ## API description

-A list of all classes with their public methods and attributes.
-Each item should show their docstrings.
+### Die class: <br>
+#### Methods:

+def __init__(self, faces: np.array):

+    """ Initializes a Die instance with a list of faces, each having an initial weight of 1.

+      Args:
+          faces: List of distinct symbols or values that are integers or strings representing the faces of the die.

+      Returns:
+          None
+       """

+def weight(self, face: str or int, new_weight: float):

+      """
+      Changes the weight of a specific face on the die.

+      Args:
+       face (str or int): The face value to change the weight of. new_weight (float): The new weight to assign to the face.

+      Returns:
+       None
+      """

+ def dice_roll(self, times: int = 1) -> List[str or int]:

+      """
+      Rolls the die one or more times and returns the outcomes.

+      Args:
+       times (int, optional): The number of times to roll the die.
+Default is 1.

+      Returns:
+       List[str or int]: A list of outcomes from rolling the die.
+       """

+def dice_state(self) -> pd.DataFrame:

+      """
+      Returns a dictionary containing the current state of the die.

+      Returns:
+       dict: A dictionary with 'faces' and 'weights' keys representing the current state of the die.
+       """

+## Game class: <br>
+#### Methods:

+#### Attributes:

+## Analyzer class: <br>
+#### Methods:

+#### Attributes:

 All parameters (with data types and defaults) should be described.
 All return values should be described.
 Do not describe private methods and attributes.

 ## Installation